chatox/data-mining-course/upf/upf-evaluation.md

 Continuous evaluation will be based in the following elements:

-* A: Average grade in the 8-9 practical sessions with grade, minus the lowest one: 50%
+* PS: Average grade in the 9 practical sessions with grade, minus the lowest one: 30%
+* PE: Grade in the practices exam: 10%
-* B: Grade in the mid-term exam: 20%
+* TM: Grade in the mid-term exam: 30%
-* C: Grade in the final exam: 30%
+* TF: Grade in the final exam: 30%

 To pass the course under continuous evaluation, all of the following must be true:

+* Practice grade, PS ≥ 5.0
-1. Practice grade, A ≥ 5.0
+* Practice exam grade, PE ≥ 5.0
-1. Theory grade, 0.4 B + 0.6 C ≥ 5.0
+* Theory grade, 0.5 TM + 0.5 TF ≥ 5.0
-1. Final grade, 0.5 A + 0.2 B + 0.3 C ≥ 5.0
+* Final grade, 0.3 PS + 0.1 PE + 0.3 TM + 0.3 TF ≥ 5.0

-If you fail to pass because of practices, you will have to deliver aditional work.
+If you fail to pass because of practices, you will have to deliver additional work.
 If you fail to pass because of exams, you will have to take the resit exam, and if you pass it you will pass this subject with a 5.0 in the exam grades (which will be averaged with whatever practices grade you have).

 ### 1.1.
 Getting a grade in the practical sessions (PSxx, individual)